-Supplies: Yarn: Worsted weight yarn, you will need between 400 and 600 yds to complete a scarf, depending on how long you may like it to be.
+Supplies: Yarn: Worsted weight yarn, the sample is 95 yds (you will need at least 400 yds if you are making a scarf).
 Needles: size 8 and a corresponding sized cable needle.
-Pattern will be given in class.

 Prerequisites: You must be able to do these without assistance: Cast on Bind off Knit and purl in the same row.
 Read a written knitting pattern.

-Homework: Be sure your to have your supplies and your yarn wound, if necessary, before the day of class.
+Homework: Be sure your to have your supplies and your Alamitos Bay Yarn Company yarn wound, if necessary, before the day of class.

 Note: Class and workshop fees can be credited to your account or transferable up to two weeks before the start of the class.
 We cannot credit accounts or transfer after that.

-Class size is limited and masks may be required, please bring one.
+Class size is limited and masks may be required.